 These talks cover tangible and intangible heritage in diverse forms and media around the globe, from high art to vernacular crafts and traditions that are meaningful for local communities.
 Two of these presentations also highlight the threats to heritage that climate change presents and the importance of heritage in a world threatened by climate change.

 We hope that you will enjoy these fascinating presentations and that they will expand your understanding of the importance of heritage worldwide.

 Dr Casey Schoenberger, Associate Professor, Department of Chinese Culture, The Hong Kong Polytechnic University

-Kun opera, or Kunqu, is the oldest continuous Chinese performing tradition.
-Maturing around 500 years ago in the prosperous Yangzi River delta region, it quickly became the most popular form of drama among educated elites empire wide.
+Kun opera or Kunqu is the oldest continuous Chinese performing tradition.
+Maturing around five hundred years ago in the prosperous Yangzi River delta region, it quickly became the most popular form of drama among educated elites empire wide.

 Chinese Culture: Tradition, Transformation and Interaction